fchollet/ARC-AGI/README.md

 # ML Club Spring Challenge: The ARC

-The following challenge comes from Kaggle's [Abstraction and Reasoning Corpus Competition] (https://www.kaggle.com/c/abstraction-and-reasoning-challenge/overview/).
+The following challenge comes from Kaggle's [Abstraction and Reasoning Competition](https://www.kaggle.com/c/abstraction-and-reasoning-challenge/overview/).
 Please work together (or individually) to develop a model that can answer these 'IQ-like' questions, then post your solution in the submissions folder.
 Below is relevant information about the task.

-# The Abstraction and Reasoning Corpus (ARC)
+## The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.